wmr513/reactive/README.md

 	return conn.createChannel();
 }

+You will also need to be sure and run the AMQPInitialize class to setup all of the exchanges, queues, and bindings used by these examples.

 Each reactive pattern I discuss in my session can be found in each of the directories matching the pattern name.